 Particle Size Analysis

 This was determined as follows: fifty-one grams of air dried soil samples were placed in a baffle cup.
 The cup was half filled with sodium hexametaphosphate reagent and thoroughly stirred till all sample aggregates were completely broken down.
 The suspension was transferred into a cylinder and filled with water, while the hydrometer was still in suspension.
 The amount of sand in the sample was determined by removing the hydrometer, mixing the contents of the cylinder and inverting the cylinder several times.
 The cylinder was replaced on the work table and the time recorded.
 The hydrometer was carefully inserted at the end of 20 seconds, and the reading was taken after 40 seconds.
 The hydrometer was removed and the temperature of the suspension was recorded.
 The hydrometer reading was corrected by adding 0.3 units for every degree above 20oC and subtracting 0.3 units for every degree below 20oC.
 Two units were also subtracted for all hydrometer readings to compensate for the volume of sodium hexametaphosphate added.
 The weight of sand in the sample was obtained by subtracting the corrected hydrometer reading from the total weight of the sample.
 Percentage sand content was calculated by dividing the weight of sand by the weight of the sample and multiplying by 100.
-To determine clay content in the samples, the sample suspension was shaken again, the hydrometer was inserted and the temperature was taken.
-The hydrometer reading was taken after 2 hours, the corrected hydrometer reading represents the amount of clay in the sample.
+The clay content was determined by insertion of the hydrometer into the sample suspension after covering and inverting the cylinder for a thorough mix, and the temperature was taken.
+The hydrometer reading was taken after 2 hours, the corrected hydrometer reading represented the amount of clay in the sample.
 Percentage clay content in the sample was obtained by dividing the weight of clay by the weight of the sample and multiplying by 100.
 Percent silt was thereafter determined by subtracting the sum of the percentage of sand and clay from 100.

 Bulk Density